eforrest8/NextGenEmotionComputing/Documentation/Development.md

 - To run unit tests use `npm run test` in the root directory of the project.

+- `npm run test:coverage` should be used to generate test coverage percentages for total statements, branches, functions, and lines in the frontend.

-- You can view the fronte in your browser by connecting to http://localhost:3000.
+- You can view the frontend in your browser by connecting to http://localhost:3000.

 ### Backend